 Drexel CCI is home to research labs and academic programs specializing in the human-computer interaction field.
-In fall 2019, the College launched a Master of Science in Information program including a graduate major in Human-Computer Interaction & User Experience, as well as a graduate minor and Post-Baccalaureate Certificate in Human-Computer Interaction & User Experience.
+In fall 2019, the College launched a Master of Science in Information program including a graduate major in Human-Computer Interaction & User Experience, as well as a graduate minor and Graduate Certificate in Human-Computer Interaction & User Experience.

 The ACM CHI Conference on Human Factors in Computing Systems is the premier international conference of Human-Computer Interaction.
 CHI – pronounced ‘kai’ – is a place where researchers and practitioners gather from across the world to discuss the latest in interactive technology.

 The following Drexel University faculty, students and alumni participated in the virtual CHI 2020 conference:

 - Paper (Receiving Honorable Mention): The Politics of Privacy Theories: Moving from Norms to Vulnerabilities

 Authors: Nora McDonald, PhD information science ’19 and Associate Professor and Director of the MS in Information Program Andrea Forte, PhD